-Vacancies are advertised within the European Patent Office (EPO) and externally.
+Vacancies are advertised inside the European Patent Office (EPO) and externally.

-Based on the results of the selection procedure, a committee establishes a shortlist of suitable candidates for the President of the Office, who in turn proposes a candidate to the European Patent Organisation's Administrative Council, which either accepts or rejects the candidate in accordance with the provisions laid down in the European Patent Convention.
+Based on the results of the selection procedure, a committee establishes a list of suitable candidates for the President of the Boards of Appeal, who in turn proposes a candidate to the European Patent Organisation's Administrative Council, which either accepts or rejects the candidate in accordance with the provisions laid down in the European Patent Convention.

-The technical boards of appeal and the Legal Board deal with appeals filed in relation to decisions reached by the first instance in the patent grant procedure, that is the Receiving Section and the Examining, Legal and Opposition Divisions.
+The Technical Boards, of which there are currently 28, and the Legal Board deal with appeals filed against decisions reached by the departments of first instance during and after the patent grant procedure, that is decisions of the Receiving Section, the Examining and Opposition Divisions, and the Legal Division.

-They decide on questions relating to the granting of and opposition to European patents under the European Patent Convention, but not on questions of patent infringement.
+In most cases the Technical Boards are competent, and they decide mainly on questions relating to the granting of and opposition to European patents under the European Patent Convention, but not on questions of patent infringement.

 The Legal Board of Appeal deals mainly with appeals by parties adversely affected by decisions of the Receiving Section and the Legal Division.

-Since the entry into force of the revised European Patent Convention in December 2007, the Enlarged Board of Appeal also reviews decisions of the boards of appeal upon petition of a party.
-Petitions may only be based on a fundamental procedural defect or on a criminal act that may have had an impact on the decision of the board of appeal.
+Since the entry into force of the revised European Patent Convention in December 2007, the Enlarged Board of Appeal has also been competent to review decisions of the Boards of Appeal upon petition of a party (see Article 112a EPC).
+Petitions for review may only be based on a fundamental procedural defect or on a criminal act that may have had an impact on the decision of the Board of Appeal.

-Note: Oppositions are first-instance legal remedies against granted European patents.
-Anyone is free to contest a patent grant by filing an opposition within a period of nine months after the publication of the mention of the grant in the European Patent Bulletin.
+Note: Opposition is a legal remedy against a granted European patent.
+Although an opposition division becomes responsible later than the examining division, it is still a department of first instance.
+Anyone is free to contest the grant of a patent by filing an opposition within a period of nine months after the publication of the mention of the grant in the European Patent Bulletin.
 This then initiates a formal review process during which the patent is reconsidered in the light of the objections made by the opponent(s).
-The ruling of the Opposition Division can then be appealed.
+The decision of the opposition division can then be appealed before the Technical Boards of Appeal.

-The decisions of the boards of appeal are final at European level.
-If, however, a patent is upheld at the end of the appeal procedure, a competitor may institute national nullity proceedings in a particular member state if, for example, he wants the patent to be invalidated in that country.
-If the patent in question is revoked by the technical board of appeal, there is no further legal remedy at national level.
-It is not possible to involve the European Court of Justice, because the legal systems of the European Patent Office - in other words the European Patent Convention - and the EU are not connected with each other.
+In the centralised procedures established by the European Patent Convention, the Boards of Appeal are the first and final judicial instance with appellate jurisdiction at European level.
+Accordingly, if a European patent is revoked by the Technical Board of Appeal, there is no further legal remedy at national level.
+If, however, a patent is upheld at the end of the appeal proceedings, a competitor may institute national nullity proceedings in a Contracting State if, for example, he wants the patent to be declared invalid in that country.
+The Boards of Appeal cannot refer any questions of law to the European Court of Justice because the legal systems of the European Patent Office - i.e. that of the European Patent Convention - and the EU are not connected with each other.